New Rochelle, New York: Government

 Since 1932, New Rochelle has operated under a Council-Manager form of government.
 The City Manager is the chief administrative officer of the city selected to carry out the directives of the Council.
 The Manager monitors the city's fiscal condition and enforces its ordinances and laws.
 The City Manager is involved in the discussion of all matters coming before Council yet has no final vote.
 The City Council is the legislative body consisting of the Mayor and six council members.
 The Mayor serves as the presiding officer of the Council.
 Since 1993, the City has had six council districts, with one council member elected from and by each district.
-The Council functions to set policy, approve the annual budget, appoint the City Manager and City Clerk, and enact local laws, resolutions & ordinances.
+The Council functions to set policy, approve the annual budget, appoint the City Manager and City Clerk, and enact local laws, resolutions and ordinances.

 Education

 Public

 The city is served by the City School District of New Rochelle, which operates a public high school, two middle schools, six elementary schools, and one pre-k through second grade Early Childhood Center.

-On seven separate occasions, the City's schools have received the prestigious Blue Ribbon Award from the U.S. Department of Education.
+On seven occasions, the City's schools have received the prestigious Blue Ribbon Award from the U.S. Department of Education.
 New Rochelle High School is one of the most diverse high schools in the country; the student body represents over 60 countries from around the world.
 The school offers over 240 courses including honors, research and advanced placement courses.

 Libraries are operated by the New Rochelle Public Library System which is part of the county-wide Westchester Library System.